NYUAD-CRC/riskHPC/README.md

 # riskHPC

-`riskHPC` is a project for running the test pipeline using a preconfigured Conda environment and pre-trained machine learning models.
+`rareHPC` is a project for running the test pipeline using a preconfigured Conda environment and pre-trained machine learning models.

 ## Installation